jocelyncjl/cloud-edge-task-scheduling/README.md

 3. R3 Cache Policy
 Directory: cache_policy/
 This experiment evaluates a simple hot-content scheduling strategy.
 A product service is deployed to both cloud and edge.
 Requests for a specific hot product are routed to edge, while other requests are handled by the cloud.
 In the current implementation, hot-content routing is based on product ID 101.

+Workflow:
+- A user sends a request for a product page
+- The request enters the system through the Istio Gateway
+- Istio checks the request URI
+- If the request matches the hot product path, such as `/product/101`, it is routed to the edge-side service
+- If the request is for a normal product, it is routed to the cloud-side service
+- Prometheus and Grafana can be used to observe how hot-content routing affects CPU usage on the cloud sides

 Purpose:
 - keep popular content closer to users
 - reduce repeated cloud-side processing

 Metrics and Evaluation:
 Prometheus and Grafana are used to compare CPU impact under hot-content and non-hot-content request patterns.
 Key comparison focus: